doyaGu/BallancePlayer/README.md

 **Bug Fixes**

-- Fixed an issue where the window became invisible when switching from fullscreen to windowed mode
+- Fixed an issue where the window became invisible when switching from fullscreen to windowed mode.

-### v0.3.7 (2025-09-23)
+### v0.3.7 (2025-09-24)

 **New Features**